 This company has a wide assortment of dollhouses and upgrades for them.
 You can modify any of their kits easily in any way you can imagine.
 If you outgrow your dollhouse, you can always find a matching addition, so you can have extra rooms without having to sell or give away your dollhouse in order to buy a bigger one.
 You also do not need to modify your existing assembly to add an addition.
 This means you can confidently make these kits an investment for a lifetime.

 This company has made their kits compatible with many Houseworks components.
 So, if you want working windows or interior doors, it’s easy to upgrade and they will all fit perfectly, without any need for adjustments.

 Aside from carrying a wide array of dollhouse kits, many of them front opening, this company also offers finished dollhouses, pre-finished QuickBuild dollhouses, displays for miniatures and many dollhouse parts and accessories.

-They have a line of affordable dollhouses in a wide price range, (e.g., Lilliput), so everyone can have a dollhouse they can afford.
+They have a line of affordable dollhouses in a wide price range, (e.g.: Lilliput), so everyone can have a dollhouse they can afford.
 The Lilliput series has the same ease of construction and ability to upgrade as their more larger, expensive kits do.
-They also offer bargains and discounted items on their web store.

 This company offers a line of half scale dollhouses and upgrade components for them.
-They also offer one model in the rare and highly coveted playscale size, which can be used with fashion dolls, (e.g., Barbie) furniture and accessories.
+They also have models in the highly coveted, but rare, playscale size which can be used with fashion dolls, (e.g.: Barbie) furniture and accessories.

 On some models, you will have to cut trim to the right size.
-For a beginner, this can be a nightmare for an already intimidating situation.
+For a beginner, this can be an additional stress added to an already intimidating situation.